Kenneth E. Fields: Post-war

 Fields served as assistant to Major General Leslie R. Groves Jr., the director of the Manhattan Project, from 11 November 1945 to 10 April 1947.
 He then became the assistant to the Director of Military Applications of the Atomic Energy Commission (AEC).
 His commission as a colonel in the wartime Army of the United States was terminated on 30 June 1947, and he reverted to his substantive rank of captain, but he was promoted to major in the Corps of Engineers on 15 July 1948.
 On 6 August 1949, he became an instructor at the National War College.
 He headed the Military Assistance Program in Tehran, Iran, for which he was awarded the Iranian Military Order of Merit (2nd Class).
 He returned to the AEC on 20 August 1951 as the Director of Military Applications.
 For his service in this role, he was awarded the Army Distinguished Service Medal.

-Fields resigned from the Army in April 1955 to become the general manager of the commission, a civilian position, vice Kenneth Nichols.
+Fields retired from the Army in April 1955 to become the general manager of the commission, a civilian position, vice Kenneth Nichols.
 In this role he worked with Rear Admiral Hyman Rickover on the development of the nuclear submarine.